- JEWISH CHRISTIN TIMELINE

 -

-721 BC: The northern kingdom of Israel is conquered and exiled by the Assyrians, becoming the Ten Lost Tribes of Israel (2 Kings 17).
+721 BC: The Assyrians conquered and exiled the northern kingdom of Israel, becoming the Ten Lost Tribes of Israel (2 Kings 17).

 -